 To join the Harvey House Centennial Club and have a name inscribed on the plaque costs $100 and is limited to the first 100 participants.
 All funds raised will be put back into the preservation of the interior of the Harvey House.
 Deadline is October 15th.

 Tours of the Harvey House are also available.

-The Brownwood Area Chamber of Commerce held a ribbon cutting for Maurices on Friday, June 27th to welcome them to their new location in Brownwood.
+The Brownwood Area Chamber of Commerce held a ribbon cutting on Thursday, September 25 for Sawa Japanese Steak House.